-Whether the victim chooses to report an incident of rape or sexual violence to the Special Services Department, the UPPD, Office of the Sexual Violence Investigative Officer, the Office of Affirmative Action or another resource office within the campus community, the victim will be informed of reporting options, including the right to report the incident fully and completely to the Philadelphia Police Department, or the right to file no report.
+Whether the victim chooses to report an incident of rape or sexual violence to the Special Services Department, the UPPD, the Office of the AVP & Title IX Officer, or another resource office within the campus community, the victim will be informed of reporting options, including the right to report the incident fully and completely to the Philadelphia Police Department, or the right to file no report.
 If requested, DPS personnel will assist the individual in notifying appropriate authorities or assist in obtaining a Protection from Abuse order (PFA) or a private criminal complaint.